 - 1/2 cup fresh whole mint leaves

-- Make a simple syrup by combining 2 cups sugar and 2 cups water in a saucepan and bringing to a boil.
-Stir until sugar is dissolved and then let cool.
+Make a simple honey syrup by combining raw honey and 2 cups water in a saucepan over medium-high heat until honey is dissolved and then let cool.